Avishek-03/Airbnb_EDA/README.md

 Since 2008, guests and hosts have used Airbnb to expand on traveling possibilities and present a more unique, personalized way of experiencing the world.
 Airbnb became one of a kind service that used by the whole world.
 Data analysis on millions of listings provided through Airbnb is a crucial factor for the company.
 These millions of listings generate a lot of data - data that can be analyzed and used for security, business decisions, understanding of customers' and providers' (hosts) behavior and performance on the platform, guiding marketing initiatives, implementation of innovative additional services and much more.

-#
+# Problem Statement
-This dataset has around 49,000 observations in it with 16 columns and it is a mix between categorical and numeric values.
+1.What can we learn about different hosts and areas?

-Explore and analyze the data to discover key understandings (not limited to these) such as :
+2.What is the count of properties of each room type?

-What can we learn about different hosts and areas?
+3.Which hosts are the busiest and why?

-What can we learn from predictions? (ex: locations, prices, reviews, etc)
+4.What is the average price for each neighborhood group?

-Which hosts are the busiest and why?
+5.What can we learn from predictions? (ex: locations, prices, reviews, etc)

-Is there any noticeable difference of traffic among different areas and what could be the reason for it?
+6.Is there any noticeable difference of traffic among different areas and what could be the reason for it?

 # About your Dataset